MichaelTodd44/week-five/notes.md

 I especially had an issue with fixing the text into the pre-detirmined poster areas, and it was a little rough.
 I decided to give up on trying to fix and make everything look pretty.
 I do not know if this is a user error or such, but the program is hard to copy and paste paragraphs and then be able to size them accordingly to the scheme I need.
 If I had a choice, I would be try and repurpose the layout of the poster.
 Other than that, it's a great system.
 Foresight has drawn onto me that I screwed up the Poster entirely.
 I understand, I wasn't supposed to use so much information and rather small tid bits of knowledge to catch the eye and explain the general statements.
+The Static Website was actually really cool, https://michaeltodd44.github.io/.
+Really handy, and rather interesting.
+I'm going to do more research on all the different commands and such.